REVIV President and CEO Sarah Lomas announces Sela Al Asadi as newly appointed Board Director

 REVIV is a life science led provider of nutritional health solutions, and their goal is to be the only personalized nutritional health company that offers precision nutrition solutions, using big data coupled with AI, to evidence that nutrition can have a positive impact on medical conditions or disease.
 REVIV's vision is to pioneer the democratization of nutrition-based treatments which will reduce disease, extend life and allow people to live better and healthier lives.

-For more information about REVIV Global visit our website: www.revivme.com or email Emma Robertson on erobertson@revivme.com, +447398213452
+For more information about REVIV Global visit our website: www.revivme.com or email Emma Robertson on erobertson@revivme.com

 Share this article